deepakgonda/angular-image-viewer/projects/angular-image-viewer/README.md

 Configuration can be provided at the module level (by passing the object as an argument to `forRoot()`, or at the component level, by passing it as the `config` input.
 Any configuration provided at the component level will override that which is set at the module level.

 The configuration object is structured as below.
-All values are optional, and if ommitted, the default value shown below will be used.
+All values are optional, and if omitted, the default value shown below will be used.

 ```javascript
 {